[Pingchuan :)]

 Biography

-Pingchuan Ma (馬平川) is a second-year Ph.D Student at ASU, advised by Prof. Jiaqi Gu in ScopeX.
-His current research interests include machine learning and optimization.
+Pingchuan Ma (馬平川) is a second-year Ph.D Student at ASU, advised by Prof. Huan Liu in DMML.
+His current research interests include causal machine learning.
 Previously, he obtained his master of science degree from USC and worked as an analog engineer at Renesas.
-Before that, he received his undergraduate degree from ShanghaiTech University. [...]
+Before that, he received his undergraduate degree from ShanghaiTech University.
+He had the previlige to work with Prof. Jiaqi Gu before. [...]

 Name